aguilarm/discovering-birds/managed-content/articles/birding-with-a-camera.md

 So, I would advise you to get a full camera body for a few different reasons.
 If you are sure you want to get into professional photography, it's a good investment and probably better than a super-zoom due to the quality difference.
 Also, if you aren't very mobile or don't plan to hike, a nice tripod setup could be enjoyable.
 Finally, if the sky is the limit on your budget there are excellent medium size telephoto rigs to be had for a price.
 For further reading, check out this [a great article on
 B&H that discusses lenses in general](https://www.bhphotovideo.com/explora/photography/tips-and-solutions/guide-birding-long-lenses).

-However, in an effort to make birding as approachable as possible for everyone, I think the price alone of super-zooms is a game changer.
-As an added bonus, because of the price point, you can have a super-zoom for long hikes and pick up a bigger rig for calculated photography outings.
+However, in an effort to make birding as approachable as possible for everyone, I think the price alone is a game changer.
+Additionally, you can have a super-zoom for long hikes and pick up a bigger rig for calculated photography outings if you later choose to upgrade.

 ## Recommended Super-zoom Cameras